 Copyright 2020 Laura V. Grace.
 All Rights Reserved.

 Laura Grace, PhD, is a spiritual activist, Jungian counselor and author.
 A member of Spiritual Director’s International, her background is in world religions, East-West spirituality, Jungian dream analysis, and integrative studies.
-She has attended The New Seminary and One Spirit Learning Alliance in New York and Pacifica Graduate Institute.
+She has attended The New Seminary and One Spirit Learning Alliance in New York and received her PhD at Pacifica Graduate Institute.
 Laura’s counseling practice is grounded in depth psychology and somatic studies.
 She specializes in relationship issues (couples and individuals), women’s issues, spirituality, anxiety, stress and depression.